-We particular options responsible for intransitivies We regressed the number of times each trial was involved in an intransitive choice onto indicator variable representing the identify of each chocolate bar as well a factor representing group.
+We also examined whether particular options were responsible for intransitivies.
+We regressed the number of times each trial was involved in an intransitive choice onto indicator variable representing the identify of each chocolate bar as well a factor representing group.
 None of these variables survived a post-hoc test of significance.

-preference judgments.
-In the control task, respondents identified which number was larger.
-All groups did well the ETL group was significantly worse than the control group (percentage of errors: MTL: 0.81%; ETL: 1.09%; CON:0.07%; p<0.001 Kruskal-Wallis test for independent groups; MTL vs. ETL n.s.; MTL vs. CON n.s; ETL vs. CON p<0.05) and ETL patients exhibited a much higher variance in this task. he absence of differences in this task and the presence of differences in choice the involvement of hippocampal function in preference based choices and not more general attentional effects.
+Another way of ruling out alternative explanations for our observed pattern of differential choice inconsistency across groups is to examine the consistency in judgments in our control task across the three groups.
+Our hypothesis predicts that the observed increase in inconsistency for the MTLgroup should be restricted to the preference judgments.
+In the control task, respondents identified which of two numbers was larger.
+All groups did well, though the ETL group was significantly worse than the control group (percentage of errors: MTL: 0.81%; ETL: 1.09%; CON:0.07%; p<0.001 Kruskal-Wallis test for independent groups; MTL vs. ETL n.s.; MTL vs. CON n.s; ETL vs. CON p<0.05) and ETL patients exhibited a much higher variance in this task.
+The absence of a difference in inconsistency between the MTL and the control groups in this task and the presence of a differences in choice inconsistency supports the involvement of hippocampal function in preference based choices and not more general attentional effects.

 Discussion

 There is increasing interest in how value representations are constructed.
-In this paper we that hippocampal lesions are associated with intransitive preferences and that the degree of intransitivity is related to of the damage to the hippocampus.
-A control task not involving preferencebased choices does not show these effects, nor do respondents who have lesions outside of the temporal lobe.
-These results implicate the hippocampal areas in preference construction produce that are strikingly similar to those observed in VMPFC patientsmemories stored in the hippocampus are inputs to value calculation occurring elsewhere (Barron et al., 2013).
+In this paper we provide support for the role of memory in preference construction, by showing that hippocampal lesions are associated with an increase in intransitive preferences and that the degree of intransitivity is related to magnitude of the damage to the hippocampus.
+A control task not involving preference-based choices does not show these effects, nor do respondents who have lesions outside of the medial temporal lobe.
+These results implicate the hippocampal areas in preference construction.

+Our hippocampal patients produce patterns of intransitivity of preference that are strikingly similar to those observed in VMPFC patients, suggesting that the associations and memories stored in the hippocampus may serve are inputs to value calculation occurring elsewhere (Barron et al., 2013).
 The hippocampus is one of the most highly interconnected brain areas, including a direct monosynaptic connection to the prefrontal cortex (Cole, Pathak, & Schneider, 2010; Godsil, Kiss, Spedding, & Jay, 2013; Ongür & Price, 2000).
-Ranganath and Ritchey (2012) proposed a diof the MTL into two systems for memoryguided behavior: the anterior (AT) and posterior-medial (PM) system.
-The AT, which is comprised of the peri-rhinal cortex and anterior parts of the hippocampus and amygdala has strong interconnections with the frontal cortex argued to be involved in familiaritybased cognition, social behavior and saliency.
-Ranganath & Ritchey 2012) “the AT system could facilitate the construction of knowledge about people, so that past experiences can be used to inform inferences about the personality and intentions of others, irrespective of their behavior in a particular context” Our suggests that this connection to the ventromedial prefrontal cortex may also serve the construction of preferences.
-Fellows (2006) that VMPFC lesioned patients differin external information search that could be attributed to diminished planning capacity.
-Perhaps retrieval of experiences from memory is also inhibited in VMPFC patients but this is an interesting topic fu research.
+Ranganath and Ritchey (2012) proposed a division of the MTL into two systems for memory-guided behavior: the anterior (AT) and posterior-medial (PM) system.
+The AT, which is comprised of the peri-rhinal cortex and anterior parts of the hippocampus and amygdala has strong interconnections with the frontal cortex, has been argued to be involved in familiarity-based cognition, social behavior and saliency.
+Ranganath & Ritchey (2012) suggest that “the AT system could facilitate the construction of knowledge about people, so that past experiences can be used to inform inferences about the personality and intentions of others, irrespective of their behavior in a particular context.”
+Our results suggests that this connection to the ventromedial prefrontal cortex may also serve the construction of preferences.
+Fellows (2006) showed that VMPFC lesioned patients differ from normal controls in their external information search, in ways that could be attributed to diminished planning capacity.
+Perhaps retrieval of experiences from memory is also inhibited in VMPFC patients, but this is an interesting topic for future research.